fkooman/janus-tools/README.md

     $ cat export/export.json | python -mjson.tool | less

 ## Metadata
+The metadata function will fetch all remote metadata for all registered entities that have a metdata URL configured in teh registry

 You can fetch the metadata from the metadata URLs available from the export data.

     $ php metadata.php

 ## Validation
+The validate function will compare exported registry data with the metadata as was downloaded from the remote metadata YRL for each entity

 You can validate the export you just made using `validate.php`.

     $ php validate.php